Alexhuszagh/rust-lexical/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Have a question how to use minimal-lexical?
+about: Have a question how to use lexical?
 title: "[QUESTION]"
 labels: question
 assignees: Alexhuszagh